jayriverlong/jayriverlong.github.io/_posts/2020-06-27-tarantino.md

 [^3]:
-    That's insofar as there is a plot -- everything that happens in the movie happens regardless of Tate's actions, except for the very end, where her disembodied voice finally admits Dalton to the upper echelon of Hollywood.
+    That's insofar as there is a plot -- everything that happens in the movie happens regardless of Tate's actions, except for the very end, where her disembodied voice finally admits Dalton to her ranks.
-    I think *Hollywood* is more a movie of vignettes than a traditional plot, but that's a strength: it is a pure audiovisual *experience*.
+    *Hollywood* is more a movie of vignettes than led by a traditional plot, but that's not a weakness: it is a pure audiovisual *experience*.
     It communicates an immense beauty and richness of feeling, the way that a really strong piece of instrumental music doesn't need lyrics -- in fact, lyrics would only be a distraction -- to move the listener.